 [Dedicated to the memory of Professor Phil Dorin, teacher, mentor and friend.]

-Note that the course description above is not very specific.... there is more detail below!
+Note that the course description above from the LMU Bulletin is not very specific.... there is more detail below!

 The goal of this course is to learn the concepts and issues related to the Agile Software Development process, along with related Project Management topics.
 Instruction and comparisons to the existing Waterfall method will be made, along with contrasts to other development life cycle models.
 The topics covered include [but are not limited to] the following:

 When you finish the course, you will be able to:

 In accordance with the LMU Credit Hour Policy, this 3-unit course will require 9 hours of work per week, which includes the time spent in class and lab sessions.
 This work will consist of homework, a project, watching and commenting on some videos about databases and related topics, and reading/study of textbook material.

 In a nutshell, here's what you'll need to do to be successful in this course.